William Cruikshank (painter): Career

-In 1894 he was elected a member of the Royal Canadian Academy of Arts and acquired a considerable reputation as a portrait and figure painter, and as a painter of Canadian scenes.
+In 1884 he was elected an associate member of the Royal Canadian Academy of Arts and acquired a considerable reputation as a portrait and figure painter, and as a painter of Canadian scenes.
+In 1885 he became a founding member of the Toronto Etching society, and the following year was commissioned by Sir William Van Horne to paint in the Canadian Rockies as part of the Canadian Pacific Railway's public relations program.
 Some of his paintings are in the National Gallery of Canada and Art Gallery of Ontario.
 Ploughing, Lower St. Lawrence (c.
 1899, Art Gallery of Ontario) reveals his attention to the environment of Canada: it is a landscape subject of habitants in rural Quebec.

 Cruikshank and Tom Thomson

 It has been suggested that around 1906 or 1907, Tom Thomson took private lessons from Cruikshank at the Ontario College of Art and Design.
 Only two sources corroborate this however.
 The first is a single undated note from Cruikshank to professor James Mavor, arranging to bring a "Tomson" [sic] to meet him.
 Further complicating the matter is that the original class list no longer survives.
 The second is a letter from H. B. Jackson to Blodwen Davies, writing, "Tom studied from life & the antique in art school.
 If I remember right Cruikshank was the instructor."
 Cruikshank was likely Thomson's only art instructor in an art school.

 There also are indications in Thomson`s early work that suggest Cruikshank may have been his teacher.
 Thomson's painting, reputed to be his first oil, Young Man with a Team of Horses, though modest, is said to have caused Cruikshank to tell him, he'd better "keep on".
 The theme of ploughing Thomson used is found in Cruikshank's Ploughing, Lower St. Lawrence and may indicate Thomson knew the work of Cruikshank.
 Also, if Thomson had Cruikshank as a teacher, he would have been encouraged by his instructor to carry a pocket sketchbook and obtain constant practice in drawing, and Thomson did fill such sketchbooks with drawings c.
 1906.